jrkennelly813/Pima-ActiveDirectory-Device-Manager/README.md

 </p>

 ## To do:
-* Show Active Directory tree in an easier to parse manner.
+* Active Directory tree has been parsed cleaner- Need to fix long load time.
 * General code cleanup.
+* Fix Delete AD Computer Functionality